CragulaOcean/cragapple/README.md

 There is no custom server side python in this application.
 Cragapple uses some python-shell scripts to set up before the production-level database is introduced (probably a django situation after prototyping stage)

 ### Goal
-- [] implement actual database
+- implement actual database as a learning exercise
-- see kanban
--
+- assess whether app aligns to having closed captioning on board

 While everything is here to present stuff correctly to the user -- it's barely passes as working